BTA exclusive

 According to the author, history is full of blank spots that need to be filled in a realistic way.
 He said that his books are entirely based on facts.
 However, he also remarked that the sources about Bulgarian medieval history are not Bulgarian, but are mostly Byzantine and Norse.

-What impressed him most when he first came to Bulgaria in 1977 was the lack of good books about Bulgsrian history.
-During the tenure of Todor Zhivkov - Bulgaria's long-serving totalitarian ruler - there was no books on Bulgarian history to be found in bookstores, he noted.
+What impressed him most when he first came to Bulgaria in 1977 was the lack of good books about Bulgarian history.
+During the tenure of Todor Zhivkov - Bulgaria's long-serving totalitarian ruler - there were no books on Bulgarian history to be found in bookstores, he noted.
 "There were a few things about guerilla partisans, there were speeches by Todor Zhivkov, there was something about the Leipzig trial [of communist leader Georgi Dimitrov], there was something written by the [Englishwoman] Mercia McDermott, whom I knew.
 After a while, volumes came out by Prof. Zlatarski, which helped me a lot when I wrote my first book about a mystery and a love story," the author recalled.

 Apart from writing, Christopher Buxton also translates Bulgarian books in English and edits translations, including East - in Eaden by Izabela Shopova, Be My Friend by Julia Spiridonova and Mission London by Alec Popov, the Znaci [Signs] publishing house said.